-Take a minute to look at the two advertising campaigns for mobile phones below you.
+Take a minute to look at the two advertising campaigns for mobile phones below.

 Now, answer a simple question: which ad campaign – in both production costs and placement costs – looks more expensive to you?

-Perhaps unexpectedly, most consumers – without any access to campaign data -- can accurately identify that the campaign on the right looks more expensive.
+Perhaps unexpectedly, most consumers can accurately identify the campaign on the right as being more expensive.

-How do consumers accurately identify which campaign is more expensive without any access to data?
+How can consumers accurately identify which campaign is more expensive without any access to data?

 Marketers are often surprised to learn that consumers can intuit whether advertising is cheap or expensive.

-Signaling theory originated in evolutionary biology and explains why lion roar loudly and why peacocks strut magnificently.
+Signaling theory originated in evolutionary biology and explains why lions roar loudly and why peacocks strut magnificently.

 In short, lions roar and peacocks strut to signal their biological fitness to sexual partners.
-Signaling displays are “honest signals” – you can’t fake a load roar or colorful tail – that convince a potential sexual partner that your genes are worthy of passing on.
+Signaling displays are “honest signals” – you can’t fake a load roar or colorful tail – that convince a potential sexual partner that your genes are worth passing on.

 Now what does evolutionary biology and signaling theory have to do with advertising?

-Well, two famous scientific papers in advertising – Advertising As Information by Philip Nelson and by Is Advertising Rational by John Kay [Advertising As Signaling] – explain how signaling works in advertising.
+Well, two famous scientific papers in advertising – Advertising As Information by Philip Nelson and Is Advertising Rational by John Kay – explain how signaling works in advertising.